StudySmarter books $15M for a global ‘personalized learning’ push – TechCrunch

 Here’s how StudySmarter works: Users input their study goals to get recommendations for relevant revision content that’s been made available to the platform’s community.

-They can also contribute content themselves to create custom courses by uploading assets like lecture slides and revisions notes.
+They can also contribute content themselves to create custom courses by uploading assets like lecture slides and revision notes.
 StudySmarter’s platform can then turn this source material into interactive study aids — like flashcards and revision exercises — and the startup touts the convenience of the approach, saying it enables students to manage all their revision in one place (rather than wrangling multiple learning apps).

 In short, it’s both a (revision) content marketplace and a productivity platform for learning — as it helps users create their own study (or lesson) plans, and offers them handy tools like a digital magic marker that automatically turns highlighted text into flashcards, while the resulting “smart” flashcards also apply the principle of spaced repetition learning to help make the studied content stick.